maxmahlke/classy/docs/tutorial.rst

         # We simplify by removing the list and getting the first entry
         ceres = ceres[0]  # returns classy.Spectrum instance

-        # Preprocess, classify and plot the result
+        # Classify and plot the result
-        ceres.preprocess()
         ceres.classify()
         ceres.plot(taxonomy='mahlke')